arttttt/SimpleMVI/docs/store/store.md

     /**
      * Initializes the Store
-     * Must be called on the main thread only
      */
-    @MainThread
     public fun init()

     /**
      * Accepts an Intent and passes it to the Actor
-     * Intent is also available inside the Middleware
+     * Intent is also available inside the Middleware */ public fun accept(intent: Intent)
-     * Must be called on the main thread only
-     */
-    @MainThread
-    public fun accept(intent: Intent)

     /**
      * Destroys the Store.
-Store cannot be used after it was destroyed
+Store cannot be used after it was destroyed */ public fun destroy()
-     * Must be called on the main thread only
-     */
-    @MainThread
-    public fun destroy()
 }
 ```

 ## Important Notes

-- All methods marked with `@MainThread` must be called on the main thread only.
 - After calling `destroy()`, the Store cannot be used anymore.
 - When a new State is emitted, it's available inside the Middleware.
 - When a SideEffect is emitted, it's available inside the Middleware.